For those who prefer, click the DOWNLOAD button on the right to print a Pdf version – text only.

 The Departure, October 1938

-When considering their departure, I again rely on information obtained largely from my father, and on intuition and imagination.
+From a piece I have just found written by an old boyfriend of mine, I learn that my parents departed Vienna by train to Rotterdam where they stayed with friends of the family for two weeks before commencing their ship voyage.
+When considering their departure, aside from this recent find I again rely on information obtained largely from my father, and on intuition and imagination.
 This was a subject I understood to be too painful for my mother to talk about.
 However, in an amusing aside on a cold Melbourne day my mother once mentioned that they had not brought their heavy winter clothes from Europe, mislead perhaps by the sunny, tropical images on the travel brochures.

 They receive an allowance of spending money for the ship voyage, an amount my father described as ‘generous’ and with documents, passports and entry permits finally all in hand, they leave Vienna.
 The departure must have been a bewildering mix of trepidation and relief, but also a great wrench accompanied by immense anxiety and sadness especially for my mother who will be separated from her entire and well-loved extended family.
 Even as I think about this now, one generation and more than eighty years removed from the event, her pain lives on in me.